GRAPHIC-Take Five: Skip, stop or go?

 UBS vs Credit Suisse - total assets https://tmsnrt.rs/3WJ4GfA

-(Compiled by Dhara Ranasinghe; additioanl reporting by Rae Wee in Singapore and John O'Donnell in Frankfurt; editing by John Stonestreet)
+(Compiled by Dhara Ranasinghe; additioanl reporting by Rae Wee in Singapore and John O'Donnell in Frankfurt; Editing by John Stonestreet, Robert Birsel)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))